edumserrano/dotnet-sdk-extensions/README.md

 1) Clone the repo and open one of the solution files:
    - **DotNet.Sdk.Extensions.sln:** source for the extensions.
-   - **DotNet.Sdk.Extensions.Demos.sln:** demo projects for the extensions and the guides.
+   - **DotNet.Sdk.Extensions.Demos.sln:** demo projects for the extensions.

 2) Press build on Visual Studio.